cfw-guide/dsi.cfw.guide/docs/faq.md

 - If you go with a Memory Pit-only setup, you will be unable to save photos to the SD card via the Nintendo DSi Camera application while the exploit is installed.
 Either use Flipnote Lenny or other [Alternate Exploits](alternate-exploits) instead, or follow [Installing Unlaunch](installing-unlaunch)
    - This is because the metadata file (`pit.bin`) is overwritten with the Memory Pit exploit

+## What is Unlaunch?
+Unlaunch is an exploit that takes place on system boot.
+This allows it to have higher privileges than normal DSiWare exploits such as Memory Pit, which makes it able to do the following:
+- Launching applications at boot (homebrew or DSiWare), with optional button combinations
+- Access to Slot-1, allowing you to dump Game Cards and launch incompatible flashcards
+- Region locks removed on DSi-Enhanced / Exclusive Game Cards
+- Run old Nintendo DS homebrew via nds-bootstrap-hb
+- Brick-protection
+- Removes Donor ROM requirement for running DSi-Enhanced games in DSi mode
+- The following for Memory Pit users (Flipnote Lenny and other exploits already allow these):
+     - Improved compatibility with DSiWare launched from the SD card
+     - Better sound in GBARunner2

+There is a slim brick risk when installing Unlaunch, though should be the same as when starting up the System Menu and/or launching a title.

 ## Why use Flipnote Lenny over Memory Pit?
 If you don't plan on installing Unlaunch, Flipnote Lenny is the best available exploit to use for these reasons:
 - Nintendo DSi Camera (which uses Memory Pit) only opens DSi WRAM access to the secondary CPU (ARM7), and has a weird bug where a certain part of memory past the first 4MB is write-protected, both of which can cause issues with DSi mode titles and homebrew.